fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 PicklockFatalRelativeDist | 5.000000 | maximal relative distance, if futher the pick lock is destroyer PickpocketingAngleChancePenalty | 0.002700 | penalty in (0-1) to chance pickpocketing for each angle from optimal possition exactly from behind victim (180 max)
 PickpocketingComradePerkBonus | 0.300000 | max bonus in (0-1) to pickpocketing for comrade perk
-PickpocketingFailXPMod | 0.300000 | XP modified on fail
+PickpocketingFailXPMod | 0.300000 | Pickpocketing XP modified on failure
-PickpocketingIndicatorSharpness | 0.200000 | 0 - precise slow change, 1 - sharp change
+PickpocketingIndicatorSharpness | 0.200000 | 0 - precise slow change<br>1 - sharp change
 PickpocketingItemUncoverTimePerWeight | 0.100000 | time to uncover item per weight unit PickpocketingMaxSkillChargeSpeedRatio | 6.000000 | charge speed ratio boost with best skill PickpocketingMaxSkillChargeTime | 30.000000 | max charge time with best skill